Strom Thurmond Federal Building and United States Courthouse

-The Strom Thurmond Federal Building and United States Courthouse is United States federal building located in Columbia, South Carolina, which was completed in 1979 and which served for twenty-five years as a courthouse of the United States District Court for the District of South Carolina.
+The Strom Thurmond Federal Building and United States Courthouse is a United States federal building at 1835-1845 Assembly Street in Columbia, South Carolina.
+Designed by Marcel Breuer and completed in 1979, it served for twenty-five years as a courthouse of the United States District Court for the District of South Carolina.
 It is named for long-time Senator Strom Thurmond, and is listed on the National Register of Historic Places.

-Building history
+The building is a Brutalist building made of concrete, granite, and glass.
+Prominent features include a monolithic office tower paired with long, low courthouse; repetitive recessed windows with protruding hoods; and a landscaped plaza.

+History

 The building was one of the last projects completed by the master architect Hungarian Marcel Breuer before his 1976 retirement.
 To complete the design of the new federal building and courthouse in Columbia, South Carolina, Breuer collaborated with his architectural partner Herbert Beckhard.
 James C. Hemphill, Jr., an architect from Charlotte, North Carolina, also contributed to the design.
 In 1975, officials decided to name the still-incomplete complex to honor Senator and former Governor Strom Thurmond, who had represented South Carolina in the United States Senate since 1954.
 The complex was completed in 1979 at a cost of $23.5 million.
 Early tenants included the U.S. Courts, U.S. Department of Agriculture, U.S. Geological Survey, and the Federal Bureau of Investigation.
 In 2003, the federal courts moved to a new location, and the U.S. General Services Administration initiated a project to explore reuse of the vacated space.